RAYMOND JAMES STADIUM

 But with all the building and the one-upmanship in stadium design, it now falls to the middle of the pack.

 It’s still a perfectly nice place to watch a game provided the weather isn’t too hot, or if you have one of the very few seats with shade.
 Buccaneer Cove continues to be a hoot with its pirate-themed concessions.
 The ship itself is boss.
 Seats are wide and comfortable and provide excellent sightlines.
-You can drink Reef Donkey or Cigar City Jai Alai all game.
+You can drink craft beer from a criminally underrated local scene all game.
 And after a Bucs touchdown, once you’re done being scared shitless by the firing cannons, you’ll get to sing “Yo ho.
 Yo ho.
 A Pirate’s Life For Me” with 60,000 others.

 Its location near the airport means that its neighborhood is filled with chain restaurants and strip clubs.
 I’ll let you decide if that’s good or not.
-The tailgating in the many parking lots surrounding the stadium is good.
+The tailgating in the many parking lots surrounding the stadium, like most in the South, is good.

-It’s one of the older stadiums to have not undergone a substantial renovation, but it still hosted the 2021 Super Bowl.
-It’s still in great shape despite its age (and where have I heard that before in Tampa?)
+It’s one of the older stadiums to have not undergone a substantial renovation, yet it was considered good enough to host the 2021 Super Bowl.
+It’s still in great shape despite its age (something I believe we used to describe a QB that played a few years here in Tampa).
+I just wish they built some more shade.